heiko-braun/microprofile-evolution/0000-template.md

 problem is that some common pattern is currently hard to express, show how one can currently get a similar effect and describe its drawbacks.
-If it's completely new functionality that cannot be emulated, motivate why this new functionality would help Java EE developers to create and run microservice architectures.
+If it's completely new functionality that cannot be emulated, motivate why this new functionality would help Java EE developers to develop and operate microservice architectures.

 ## Proposed solution